 If you have married in Thailand and registered your marriage then you can now apply for an Australian Spouse visa for your Thai wife.
 Note that your marriage must be valid under Australian law.
 If this was a marriage registered in Thailand then this will be accepted.
 Marriage which are not accepted as valid are marriages where one of the partners are underage or a polygamous marriage.
 Same-sex marriages are not legal in Australia and not legal or valid in Thailand either.
-Same-sex couples can apply for this visa based on their de facto relationship and not marriage.
+Also same-sex couples can apply for this visa based on their de facto relationship and not marriage.
 You can apply if you intend to marry your partner before a decision on your visa is made.

 Husband & Wife